 Of course, do your absolute best.
 But don’t beat yourself up if you come out with a 2:2 or a third at Uni.
 Or if your UCAS points don’t add up to what you wanted.

 It’s now well-known in recruitment that people can be textbook smart, but rubbish when it comes to interpersonal skills.
 It’s about your personal qualities and how you apply them to a position.
 And these days, lots of employers, like us at Cooper Parry, want a diverse talent pool.

 A lot of young people are hard on themselves for not knowing what they want to do.
 But it’s fine.
 Maybe start thinking, how can you build a greater self-awareness about yourself?
 To do this, I’m a big advocate for travel.
 The benefits are endless…

 You learn about yourself.
 Grow your confidence.
 You discover how to adapt and be flexible.
 You also learn to be independent (with money too!).
 You gain a greater cultural awareness and learn to appreciate not everyone has the same background as you.

 Are you thinking about accountancy?

 You don’t need to a maths wizard to be an accountant.
 It’s more to do with process than it is to do with numbers.
 Accountancy is fast-paced and dynamic.
 You have to learn quickly.
 In reward of your efforts there’s a quick progression path.
 Three years for a graduate and five for a school leaver to become a qualified chartered account.

 If you’re naturally curious or inquisitive, you’d be great in accountancy.
 Another benefit: it’s a stable industry.
 We’re always going to need auditors!

-All the best if you’re applying this year.
+All the best if you’re applying.
 And if you have any questions, please shout up.